Use Azure Security Center recommendations to enhance security

 Remediate threats using recommendations

-Jeff selects his workload's subscriptions.
+Jeff selects the workload's subscriptions.

 Jeff has to decide which recommendations to handle first.
 So Jeff clicks secure score and starts to handle recommendations based on how much it improves his secure score impact.